 Finally, notice how a lot of the straight shooters are funneling through the Yucatan?
 That's because they're sidestepping geographic obstacles, like the Sierra Madre Mountains.
 Knowing that this bottleneck exists is really important: It can help us pinpoint where a big chunk of species are resting during migration, so we can make sure those habitats are up to snuff.
 And to state the obvious—it shows us that the isthmus is a top-notch birding spot.

-Wow . . . all that from citizen science—and one very nifty gif.
+Wow . . . all that from community science—and one very nifty gif.